tropicsquare/tropic01/README.md

 Welcome to TROPIC01 repository, an auditable Secure Element from [Tropic Square](https://tropicsquare.com/).

-This repository provides all TROPIC01 related technical materials such as documentation, dev-kits and SW support.
+This repository provides references to all TROPIC01 related technical materials such as documentation, dev-kits and SW support.

 ## Product Documentation